-Though responses to the ensuing Canada 150 celebrations will no doubt vary from scathing critiques to passionate defenses of the sesquicentennial celebrations, interpretations in the eyes of the individual might be key to understanding the event’s gravity.
+Though responses to the ensuing Canada 150 celebrations will no doubt vary from scathing critiques to passionate defences of the sesquicentennial celebrations, interpretations in the eyes of the individual might be key to understanding the event’s gravity.

 In my honest attempt at navigating the complex relationship between our country and its past, I ultimately drew from my own experiences.
 To me, the story of Canada 150 begins in a grade-three class in the suburbs of Ottawa.